glslify/rollup-plugin-glslify/README.md

     // Undefined by default
     exclude: 'node_modules/**',

-    // Do not perform compression using logic from rollup-plugin-glsl (enabled by default)
+    // Enabled by default
-    compress: false
+    compress: true

-    // `compress` option also accepts a function with its first argument
+    // The compress option also accepts a function with its first argument
-    // being the string containing the glsified shader code.
+    // being the string containing the glslified shader code.
     // The function is expected to return a string (or object) - the compressed shader }
 ```